Origin Of Logotherapy

 Everything Has Meaning

-Another assumption of logotherapy is that meaning exists in all circumstances.
+Another assumption is that meaning exists in all circumstances.
 No matter how positive or negative an experience is, logo therapists believe there is something to be learned.
 Logotherapy maintains that finding meaning in all experiences can help people grow and discover a sense of purpose in their lives.

 Will To Meaning